iliailinskii/test-cases/README.md

 11. Make a presentation to the manager
 12. Create a solution pack, describe it and send it to the company

-Doing our best at every of these points we will increase our chances to pass the test.
+Doing our best at each of these points will increase our chances to pass the test.
 You can see that most of them are very universal for any tasks.
-Thus, I think my advice will work for the magority of analyst tech tasks.
+Thus, I think my advice will work for the majority of analyst tech tasks.

-### Tips to improve solution
+### Tips to improve the solution
 **No dataset description**

 Okey sometimes either company wants to test your ability to work with undocumented data or they are just lazy to make descriptions.
 In that case, you need to define data nature by yourself.
 How to do it.
 Usually follow the next plan:
 - Have a look at the data.
 Select head 5-10 rows and visually see their values.
-> Using pandas library in python you can use function df.head(number_rows)
+> Using pandas library in python you can use the function df.head(number_rows)
 - Try to connect column name, value, and business meaning.
 - Classify the values and select a data type.
 Is it categorical, rank, number, DateTime, bool, or something else?
-- Based on data type I tried to learn what this data looks like.
+- Based on the data type I tried to learn what this data looks like.
 How many categories?
-What is the minimal and maximum date?
+What is the minimum and maximum date?
 How number value is distributed.
 Do data include NaN and how are they logged?
-> Firstly, change a data format to the correct one for DateTime use datetime library and pandas function pandas.datetime for other types you can use .astype.
+> First, change a data format to the correct one for DateTime use DateTime library and pandas function pandas.datetime for other types you can use .astype.
 Then to see general information simplest way is to use the pandas function .describe().
 It returns max, min, average, unique, count, and other important metrics.
-For number value distribution you can build box splot in any convenient library (in the next part I will share my favorite one).
+For number value distribution you can build a box splot in any convenient library (in the next part I will share my favorite one).

 This analysis usually is enough to go to the planning stage.

 **How to create a plan**

-Honestly, there is no excetly one way to do it.
+Honestly, there is no exactly one way to do it.
 It highly depends on the tech task.
 However, to save time you can use a common research pattern.
 Which patterns do I often use?
 Based on tech task:
 - From up to down approach.
-Select the main metric, decompose this metric to sub-metrics and build all possible distributions of these metrics based on available slices.
+Select the main metric, decompose this metric into sub-metrics and build all possible distributions of these metrics based on available slices.
 > For example, you need to define marketing channel efficiency.
 The high metric is ROI.
 You can decompose it to LTV and CAC, LTV decomposes to ARPU and LT, ARPU decomposes to APPP and APPU.
 Then you can see time dynamics, structure by market channels and their companies, structure by segment, country, device, etc.
 Based on the data description:
 - If I have time series in the data frame, I research dynamics with one or several spans, daily, weekly, or monthly.